-Smoking and drinking with PCOS will greatly cause hurdles in your attempts to get pregnant.
+Smoking and drinking with PCOS will significantly cause hurdles in your attempts to get pregnant.
 Quit smoking and reduce your alcohol consumption.
 If you tend to experiment with recreational drugs, now would be the best time to stop this experimentation.

-Making a few lifestyle changes and maintaining healthy habits can do wonders in the long-run, and help you in your attempts to get pregnant, ofcourse when combined with other factors such as life-style modifications and medications if needed.
+Making a few lifestyle changes and maintaining healthy habits can do wonders in the long-run, and help you in your attempts to get pregnant, of course when combined with other factors such as lifestyle modifications and medications if needed.